When to Use font-display: swap vs optional for Performance-Critical Web Typography

 Does font-display: optional prevent FOUT entirely?

-Yes.
-If the font fails to load within the 100ms block period, the browser renders the fallback and never swaps, eliminating FOUT and CLS at the cost of font visibility.
+Yes, on uncached loads.
+If the font fails to load within the 100ms block period, the browser renders the fallback and never swaps for that page view, eliminating FOUT and CLS.
+On subsequent visits the font is cached and renders immediately.

 When should swap be avoided?